• Free shipping on all orders

 Learn more »

-Your cats are just casually hanging out when suddenly, one of your cats pounces on the other and starts biting their neck.
+Your cats are just casually hanging out when suddenly, one of them pounces on the other and starts biting their neck.
 Why on earth is this happening?
-We know that cats are a unique species with their own ways of doing things.
+We know that cats are unique in their ways of doing things.
 Neck biting is yet another behavior to add to the list.

-If you’ve seen your own cats engage in this behavior or perhaps you’ve just watched a video with two cats neck biting, you probably have a few questions.
-Here, we go over six reasons that cats partake in this behavior and how you can prevent it from happening, particularly if it seems to be aggressive.
+If you’ve seen your cats engage in this behavior, or perhaps you’ve just watched a video with two cats neck biting, you probably have a few questions.
+In this article, we’ll discuss six reasons that cats partake in this behavior and how you can prevent it from happening, particularly if it seems to be aggressive.

 hepper single cat paw divider